vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^38]:...because in series, each cell shares the same current This problem is sometimes mitigated via micro-inverters: each panel has an inverter so that higher-voltage outputs are combined in parallel.

 Series combination adds voltages, keeping the same common current.
-Parallel combination shares a common (low) voltage but adds cur- rents.
+Parallel combination shares a common (low) voltage but adds currents.
 The same power (P = IV) obtains either way.
 But two problems arise from a parallel combination of cells.
 First, the ~0.5 V voltage is too small to be useful for most devices.
 Second, the power lost in connecting wires scales as the square of current, so designing a system with a large current is asking for trouble.[^39]
 That said, PV installations often combine panels in both series and parallel-like 10 panels in series in parallel to another 10 in series.
 By this time, the voltage is plenty high to offset the losses.

 206

-[^39]: Making things worse, the voltage drop in the lines is proportional to current, di- minishing an already small voltage to even less by the time it gets to its application.
+[^39]: Making things worse, the voltage drop in the lines is proportional to current, diminishing an already small voltage to even less by the time it gets to its application.

 ## 13.4 Insolation
 Let's start our journey from the physics principles we covered in Section 13.2.
 The sun's surface is a sweltering 5,770 K, meaning that it emits oT4≈ 6.3 x 107 W/m2 over its surface.
 The sun's radius is about 109 times that of the earth's,[^40] which itself is 6,378 km at the equator.
 Multiplying the radiation intensity by the area gives total power output: 4πRσт4≈ 3.82 × 1026 W. That's one bright bulb!